zoomparanonymous/ZoomPar2SIGMOD/README.md

 ## Demo
 We provide demo scripts for running ZoomPar2 on a synthetic tensor and a real-world tensor.
+You extract the zip file of `tensor_toolbox_3.0` in the library folder.
-Note that you should download `Tensor Toolbox v3.0` and put the directory of `Tensor Toolbox v3.0` in `library` directory before running demo scripts.
+Or, you should download `Tensor Toolbox v3.0` and put the directory of `Tensor Toolbox v3.0` in `library` directory before running demo scripts.

 ### How to run for sample data